-Grounding line 'stability' can be conceptualized in numerous ways.
-One possible definition may be in terms of grounding line:
+Grounding line stability can be conceptualised in numerous ways:

-- sensitivity to change in position, that could be expressed as a (e.g. likelihood of a major or minor grounding line response to certain forcings.
-Alternatively, stability could be defined by the) - duration of that a grounding line position occupation, or the is occupied - magnitude of the retreat event when a grounding line vacates a former position.
-Stability could also be expressed as - consistency (or predictability) in grounding line position duration, or consistency of the magnitude of both occupation time and retreat event across numerous back steps. magnitude
+- sensitivity to change in position (e.g. likelihood of a grounding line response to certain forcings); - duration that a grounding line position is occupied; - magnitude of the retreat event when a grounding line vacates a former position; - consistency (or predictability) in both occupation time and retreat event magnitude.

-Given these different facets of the concept of stability, would consistently should we define, for example, small (large) magnitude retreat events punctuated by short (long) periods of grounding line position occupation reflect stable or unstable grounding line behaviour?
-Here we consider 'stability' to be twofold: duration (and consistency of duration) of grounding line positions, and magnitude (and consistency of magnitude) of retreat events.
-To address these definitions of stability, we next discuss retreat patterns based on the distribution of grounding line landforms in the western Ross Sea and what landform morphology indicates about landform construction feedbacks on stabilityas 'stable' or 'unstable' retreat?
-We find from our data that we must consider 'stability' as a multi-faceted concept.
+Given these different facets of stability, should we define, for example, retreat events of small (large) magnitude punctuated by short (long) periods of grounding line position occupation as stable or unstable retreat?
+We find from our data that we must consider stability as a multifaceted concept.